Skip to content

 _ => ForkCondition::Never, // required: BaseUpgrade is #[non_exhaustive]

-For cascading upgrades, replace the previous arm’s unwrap_or(ForkCondition::Never) with .unwrap_or_else(|| self.upgrade_activation(BaseUpgrade::Next)).
+For a cascading upgrade, swap the prior arm’s unwrap_or(ForkCondition::Never) for .unwrap_or_else(|| self.upgrade_activation(BaseUpgrade::Next)).

 File: crates/common/chains/src/upgrades.rs